Kirkby Ski Slope: Aftermath

 Tempest, who also served as a magistrate, was arrested in the summer of 1977.
 After police investigations, a trial for former council leader David Tempest, former council architect Eric Spencer Stevenson and builder George Leatherbarrow took place at Liverpool Crown Court in 1978.
-Presided over by Mr Justice Mars Jones, all three men pleaded not guilty to charges of conspiring together to commit corruption between January, 1967, and April, 1974.
+Presided over by Mr Justice Mars Jones, all three men pleaded not guilty to charges of conspiring together to commit corruption between January 1967 and April 1974.

 Stevenson was jailed for three years in June 1978 for taking bribes for contracts; Leatherbarrow was jailed for four years for bribing Stevenson to win £10 million worth of contracts.
 Tempest was also found guilty and jailed.
 Leatherbarrow died in a road accident in Spain in November 1989, aged 69.

 Site today

-In 2006, the site was proposed as the location for a new stadium for Everton FC, known as The Kirkby Project.
+In 2006, the site was proposed as the location for the coach park for a new stadium for Everton FC, known as The Kirkby Project.
 This project failed to get off the ground and was cancelled in 2009.
 As of 2018, the site is the location of a housing estate.